-Mangroves are important trees, playing a significant role in providing food and resources for people and animals, protecting coasts, and storing huge amounts of carbon.
-Rising sea surface temperature, heatwaves and sea level rise from climate change threaten this important species.
+Mangroves are important trees, playing a significant role in providing food and resources for people and animals, nursery fishery habitat, protecting coasts, and storing huge amounts of carbon.
+Rising sea surface temperatures, heatwaves, droughts and sea level rise from climate change seriously threaten important and widespread mangrove species.

-With climate change, we expect plants to start shooting and flowering earlier in the year as a result of climate change warming the Earth.
-They may also start appearing in new areas, as warmer temperatures enable them to live in environments that were previously too cold or unsuitable.
-They may also die from conditions exceeding their natural tolerances, like the mangrove forests of northern Australia did in 2017 (see links to articles below).
+With climate change warming the earth, we expect grey mangrove plants to start shooting, flowering and fruiting earlier in the year since they have been shown to be dependent on temperature and other climate factors.
+They may also start appearing in new areas, as warmer conditions enable them to live in environments that were previously too cold, or un-reachable.
+They may also die from conditions exceeding their natural tolerances, like the mangrove forests of northern Australia did in late 2015 (see links to articles below).

 Help scientists answer the question: "How are our animals, plants and ecosystems responding to climate change?"

 Grey mangroves occur commonly in intertidal margins of estuaries, tidal river bank shorelines and brackish river areas.
 They occupy a range of substrates from soft muds to sandy soils, and rocky to coral shorelines.
 Grey mangroves are may grow with river, red and other mangrove species.
 As a key pioneer species, grey mangroves commonly colonise developing mud banks.
 Keep an eye out for seedlings too!
 These are our indicator of newly establishing stands.